Jump to topic

 The synthetic stimulants sell at the following:

 Bath salts are used to achieve feelings of euphoria and alertness.
-Dangerous and adverse side effects are also associated with the abuse of synthetic cathinones like bath salts.
-These include:
+Dangerous side effects are also associated with the abuse of synthetic cathinones like bath salts and flakka.
+Adverse effects include:

 Flakka is an addictive drug that people use to obtain a cheap, quick, and euphoric high.
 The cathinones found in flakka stimulate the release of dopamine.
 The cathinones also inhibit the reuptake of epinephrine, norepinephrine, and serotonin in the central nervous system.